Devon Noel Lee

 Research Records - Look at the records listed below and additional records to find evidence for your theory.

-Test with DNA - Depending upon how far back the name-changer appears on your family tree, you can compare your DNA matches to determine if they relate to the relative with a different surname.
+Test with DNA - Depending upon how far back the name-changer appears on your family tree, you can compare your DNA matches to determine if they relate to a relative with a different surname.
 You won't necessarily be able to use Ancestry ThruLines or MyHeritage Theory of Family Relativity to resolve the issue.
-You could test out different names to see what happens, but you'll likely want to use Chromosomes Browsers, What Are The Odds, and other tools to puzzle out the answer.
+You could test out different names to see what happens, but you'll likely want to use Chromosomes Browsers, What Are The Odds, and other tools to find the answer.

 Andy shared how DNA and genealogy records helped him identify his name-changing ancestor's history in this webinar DNA 40 Year Mystery.